 Background Information on Laos

-(kindly provided by the Embassy of Peoples Democratic Republic of Laos to the United States of America)
+Embassy of Peoples Democratic Republic of Laos to the United States of America)

-Laos, or as it is officially known, the Lao People’s Democratic Republic (Lao PDR) is a landlocked country on the Indochinese Peninsular.
+THE CHANGING PACE OF LAOSLaos, or as it is officially known, the Lao People’s Democratic Republic (Lao PDR) is a landlocked country on the Indochinese Peninsular.
 Like other countries these days, it is facing critical changes.

 Three decades ago, Laos set up a social development system.
 In more recent times, this has evolved to the stage of adopting a so-called "New Economic Mechanism" for economic reform that applies a capitalist economic system within the socialistic economy.
 The system was developed in three stages with the third stage currently underway.